jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 By this, I mean building components with HTML, CSS, and JavaScript.
 Possibly with them and then being integrated by somebody else.
 Or try and expand on my Vue/React knowledge in this downtime.
 I truly believe there is strength and value in being an HTML/CSS expert within a team.

 Something that I hugely enjoyed in my last position was also encouraging and participating in the design team routines, seeking new ways to bring the design and development disciplines closer together.
-As a UI Developer, I feel that would be a great chance to get back into some design work.
+As a UI Developer, I feel that would be a great chance to get back into some design work and applying the principles and passions I have picked up from working closely with UI/UX designers.

 ### Accessibility Specialist